GozdeSarikaya/DistinctLettersCount/README.md

 ## Program Specification

-Write a program in Java, which can be run on the command line in order to solve this problem.
+This java program can be run on the command line in order to solve this problem.
 The program will take one command line argument, which contains the path to a text file.
 This text file can contain several lines, each line describing one test case for the problem.

 Each line contains a word S consisting of N lowercase letters.
 The minimum number of letters will be returned that must be deleted to obtain a word in which every letter occurs a unique number of times.
 The occurences of letters that appear at least one in result are the only considered ones.

-In case of a constraint violation, your program indicates this fact to the user, for example by throwing an exception with a descriptive message, allowing the user to address this problem.
+In case of a constraint violation, the program indicates this fact to the user, for example by throwing an exception with a descriptive message, allowing the user to address this problem.

 ## Project Hierarchy